DHTMLX/gantt-docs/data/desktop/task_types.md

 - Cannot be dragged and resized.
 - Have zero duration and preserve it all the time.
 - Ignore the **end_date**, **duration**, **progress** properties.
+- Can appear on the parent projects.
+See [details](desktop/milestones.md#rolluptasksandmilestones).
+- Can be hidden in the timeline.
+See [details](desktop/milestones.md#hidingtasksandmilestones).

 {{note
 To provide a possibility of adding milestones, read article desktop/milestones.md.